2022–23 FC Ararat Yerevan season

-The 2022–23 season is FC Ararat Yerevan's 32nd consecutive season in Armenian Premier League, where they will also compete in the Armenian Cup.
+The 2022–23 season was FC Ararat Yerevan's 32nd consecutive season in Armenian Premier League, where they will also compete in the Armenian Cup and Europa Conference League.

 Season events

 On 17 January, Serob Galstyan extended his contract with Ararat Yerevan until the summer of 2025.

 On 4 February, Ararat Yerevan announced the signing of Mohamed Kone from Stade Lausanne Ouchy.

 On 7 February, Ararat Yerevan announced the signing of Ibeh Ransom from Hapoel Nir Ramat HaSharon.

-On 11 February, Christian Ouguehi was sold to Inter Turku.
+On 11 February, Dimitri Legbo was sold to Inter Turku.

 On 16 February, Ararat Yerevan announced the signing of Kassim Hadji from Stade Nyonnais and Georgi Babaliev from Spartak Varna.

 The following day, 17 February, Ararat Yerevan announced the signing of Dušan Mijić from Mladost Novi Sad, and the return of Sergei Revyakin who'd previously left Alashkert.

 On 18 February, Ararat Yerevan announced the signings of Petros Afajanyan, Erik Azizyan and Aleksandr Ter-Tovmasyan.

 On 6 March, Ararat Yerevan announced the signings of Ayman Mahmoud from Olympique Béja and free agent Teddy Mézague.

+On 4 April, Ararat Yerevan announced the signing of Alassane Faye from Casa Sports.